US childcare market, mapped

 How concentrated is the US childcare market?

 Less than the trade press implies, more than parents notice.
-The top 10 chains run 5,748 US centers out of roughly 95,000 licensed centers, about 6 percent of the center universe and 2.6 percent of all 220,000 licensed providers when family-childcare homes are included.
-Two operators alone, KinderCare and Learning Care Group, account for about 2,379 centers.
-The remaining 89,000-plus centers are independents, regional faith-based networks, and unbranded mom-and-pop operations.
+The top 10 chains run 5,748 US centers out of roughly 95,000 licensed centers, about 6 percent of the center universe.
+Two operators, KinderCare and Learning Care Group, account for about 2,379 centers combined.
+The remaining 89,000-plus centers are independents, regional faith-based networks, and unbranded single-site operations whose directors make the buying decisions.

 Can I filter by state, metro, or center format?